rajiashareenshaik/tamper-evident-audit-log/README.md

 verification, policy-based soft archiving, commitment-backed structured redaction, and signed bulk exports.
 See [Scenario B](docs/scenario-b.md) for the security model and its limitations.

-## Planned Technology
+## Technology

-Java 21

-Spring Boot

-PostgreSQL

-Spring JDBC

-Flyway

-Docker Compose

-JUnit

-Testcontainers

-OpenAPI

-Spring Boot Actuator
+In use: Java 21, Spring Boot, PostgreSQL, Spring JDBC, Flyway, Docker Compose, JUnit 5, Mockito, Spring Boot Actuator.

+Originally planned but not adopted: Testcontainers (tests use Mockito for units and the local Docker Compose Postgres directly for the one `@SpringBootTest` context-load test, not an isolated Testcontainers instance) and OpenAPI (no springdoc/swagger dependency exists; the API is documented in [docs/requirements.md](docs/requirements.md) and [docs/scenario-b.md](docs/scenario-b.md) instead).

 ## Running Locally